 Instead, I met Half-life in The Windmill on Clapham Common.
 Or rather, beside it, where you can take your pint, sit on the common and roll a little bit of whatever you fancy.
 The Windmill is a little grander these days than it used to be.
 If you turn up, as I did, in a vest top, sandals and chewing a grass stalk you might feel a bit out of place.
 But not as out of place as in Abbeville Village.

-‘The problem with Clapham,’ said Half-life as we tucked into some London Beer Factory Summer Pale Ale outside (the very nice) The Abbeville on Abbeville Road, previously Flumbs, ‘Is that it’s become the sort of place where you’re likely to get arrested for carrying a knife.’
+‘The problem with Clapham,’ said Half-life as we tucked into some London Beer Factory Summer Pale Ale outside (the very nice) The Abbeville on Abbeville Road, previously Flumbs, ‘Is that it’s become the sort of place where you get arrested for carrying a knife.’

 ‘I think that’s pretty standard now, mate,’ I said.
 I do worry about him sometimes.